Tel AvivTravel Guide

 Spring and autumn are recommended if you prefer things a little more chilled and less crowded.
 Prices are cheaper and this is a great time to catch a tour or do sightseeing on foot.
 Outdoor activities like hiking are also ideal to pursue during these months.

-Winter tends to be quieter, apart from the Jewish vacations when locals let their hair down.
+Winter tends to be quieter, apart from the Jewish holidays when locals let their hair down.
 Passover is in March/April and Rosh HaShana in September/October.
-It’s school vacations and businesses close but prices are high as travellers flock here.
+It’s school holidays and businesses close but prices are high as travellers flock here.

 In Tel Aviv, the average temperature ranges from 13°C (56°F) in January to about 28°C (82.5°F) in July and August.